FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 been artificially created to bring together different ethnic and national

 groups.
-As a result of this policy, Turkili (Turk homeland) is divided among
+As a result of this policy, Turkili, which is the Turk homeland in northwest,

-fourteen provinces or "Ostan" in the current administrative division
+"Ostan" in the current administrative division of Iran.
+These include

-of Iran: West Azerbaijan, East Azerbaijan, Ardabil, Gilan, Zanjan, Qazvin,
+West Azerbaijan, East Azerbaijan, Ardabil, Gilan, Zanjan, Qazvin, Hamadan,

-Hamadan, Markazi, Alborz, Qom, Tehran, Kermanshah, Kurdistan, and Lorestan.
+Markazi, Alborz, Qom, Tehran, Kermanshah, Kurdistan, and Lorestan provinces.
+(Note

-80% of the Turkish population in Iran lives in Turkili.
+by Turks).
+Approximately 80% of the Turkish population in Iran lives in

 Turkili and Azerbaijan are not synonymous in meaning or